Optimal quantum operations at zero energy cost: Optimal energy-preserving operations

 \subsection{The ultimate limits of probabilistic energy-preserving processes}

 So far we considered the optimization of the fidelity for fixed success probability.
 We now remove the constraint and focus only on the maximization of the fidelity.
-The problem is interesting because it highlights the quantum limits to what is ultimately possible \cite{calsamiglia-2014-natphys}.
+The problem is interesting because it highlights the quantum limits to what is logically possible, no matter how small the probability \cite{calsamiglia-2014-natphys}.